lowkey42/lowkey42.github.com/_posts/2021-05-02-world_creation.md

 {% include image.html url="/assets/images/03/cube_sphere.jpg" classes="float_right" description="Cube Sphere<sup><a target='_blank' href='https://catlikecoding.com/unity/tutorials/cube-sphere/'>[source]</a></sup>" %}
 {% include image.html url="/assets/images/03/subdivided_icosahedron.png" classes="float_right" description="Subdivided Icosahedron<sup><a target='_blank' href='https://en.wikipedia.org/wiki/File:Geodesic_icosahedral_polyhedron_example.png'>[source]</a></sup>" %}

 So first, we'll need to distribute our vertices (i.e. sampling points) on the spheres surface.
 To have the ideal starting conditions for the simulation algorithms, the points should be evenly distributed on the surface.
 That means that the distance between the two closest vertices should be as large as possible.
 Perhaps surprisingly, evenly distributing points on a sphere is a quite complex problem.
-And there are also several common ways to define spherical meshes.
+And there are several common ways to define spherical meshes.
 The most common of which are:
 - UV Sphere: Uses rings of square faces to cut up the sphere, similar to the latitude and longitude lines used in cartographie.
 While it approximates the surface of a sphere pretty well, the distribution of vertices is pretty uneven especially at the poles and equator
 - Cube Sphere: Starts with a cube, tessellates its faces and then projects the vertices on the surface of the sphere.
 The nice property of this mapping is that it allows to easily map the sphere back to a flat surface, because it's derived from a cube.
 But while it's less unevenly distributed than UV-Spheres, the distribution is still far from uniform.
 - Subdivided Icosahedron: This is probably the most common way to define a sphere mesh with evenly distributed vertices.
-The shape starts as an icosahedron (with 12 vertices) that loosely approximates the sphere.
+The shape starts as an icosahedron with 12 vertices that loosely approximates the sphere.
 To get a better approximation the next step is to subdivide its triangular faces into smaller triangles and then project each vertex onto the spheres surface.
 After a couple such subdivisions this approximation gets relatively close to a real sphere and keeps the uniform distance between its vertices, which would make it a nice option for us.
-But a problem with this approach is that the number of vertices is defined by the number of subdivisions and increases quadratically (12, 42, 162, 642, 2562, ...), which limits our options for the initial resolution.
+But a problem with this approach is that the number of vertices is defined by the number of subdivisions and increases quadratically (12, 42, 162, 642, 2562, ...), which limits our options for the initial resolution more than I would prefer.

 <br style="clear: both">